Contents

 - Studies affected by Ill Health

-EU students and Healthcare after Brexit
+EU students and healthcare after Brexit

 The EHIC scheme came to an end on 31st December 2020 (this being the end of the UK’s transition period for leaving the EU).
 However, all overseas students studying full time in Scotland are exempt from being charged for most NHS services under the National Health Service (Charges to Overseas Visitors) (Scotland) Regulations 1989.
 This exemption will apply even after 31/12/20, as long as you are a full-time student.